Artists Need to Create on the Same Scale That Society Has the Capacity to Destroy.

 Any great work of art… revives and readapts time and space, and the measure of its success is the extent to which it makes you an inhabitant of that world — the extent to which it invites you in and lets you breathe its strange, special air.

-While I am a life long student and practitioner of art, I am primarily self-taught (but grateful for all the important influences in my life) and remain a primitive artist by some standards.
+While I am a life-long student and practitioner of art, I am primarily self-taught (but grateful for all the important influences in my life) and remain a primitive artist by some standards.
 To be clear, I use the term “primitive” in the sense that I strive to stay centered in my authentic being, my personal mythology, my connections to the earth, to find inspiration for my work.
 I also happen to have more neanderthal genes than 70% of the population, according to my DNA analysis.
 Neanderthals might have been the earliest known artists.
 This artist-being is a dedicated member of the tribe of humans who care deeply for the planet and for social justice.
-No matter how fantastic or imaginative my artistic visions may be, they are rooted in the same place where my passion for social and environmental justice comes from.
+No matter how fantastic or imaginative my artistic visions may be, they are rooted in the same place where my passion for social and environmental justice comes from… a place that is primal in my spirit and nature.

 Art is man’s constant effort to create for himself a different order of reality from that which is given to him.